 Seen through the lens of discourse on human rights, apostasy in Islam has been notoriously brought into conflict with the doctrine of human rights in general, and with the notion of freedom of religion in particular.
 Among the questions raised is, if Islam can easily be embraced, by the same token, why does it not allow Muslims to leave Islam?

-It is unquestionable that Islam indeed recognises human rights, in fact from its very inception, long before these ideas were developed and documented in its modern secular form by the West like the United Nations Universal Declaration of Human Rights, 1948.
-Islam, as systematically reflected by the Cairo Universal Islamic Declaration of Human Rights, 1981, advocates human rights via syariah.
+It is unquestionable that Islam indeed recognizes human rights, in fact from its very inception, long before these ideas were developed and documented in its modern secular form by the West like the United Nations Universal Declaration of Human Rights, 1948.
+Islam, as systematically reflected by the Cairo Universal Islamic Declaration of Human Rights, 1981, advocates human rights via shariah.
 These objectives include the establishment of justice, individual education and preservation of human welfare or interests by protecting and preserving the freedom of thought, worship, rights to property and preservation of the progeny.
 These constitute the inviolable principles of “human rights”.

-What many fail to understand is that Islam is probably the only religion that honours its followers to the utmost.
+What many fail to understand is that Islam is probably the only religion that honors its followers to the utmost.
 Islam regards its adherents, both originally born Muslim as well as converts, as invaluable assets.
 Once they come to the fold of Islam, they stand equal.
 Therefore, the responsibilities, duties and rights of all Muslims are basically the same.
-Individually, they are equally entitled to achieve success in this world as well as salvation in the hereafter, guided by and within the parameters set up by syariah.
+Individually, they are equally entitled to achieve success in this world as well as salvation in the hereafter, guided by and within the parameters set up by shariah.

 Muslims firmly believe that they are in the territory of truth, the right path.
 They are bathed in the brightest light.
 For Muslims, truth is light, falsehood is darkness.
 Therefore, it is a grave injustice to them if they were to deviate from that truth.
 Furthermore, the fact that Islam prohibits apostasy reflects the integrity and credibility of the religion.
 If Islam were to grant permission for Muslims to change religion at will, it would imply it has no dignity, no self-esteem.
 And people may then question its completeness, truthfulness and perfection.